wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click **Next**.
 1. On the **Add permissions** screen, search for, and select the **ReadOnlyAccess** check box.

+   You get many results when you search for ReadOnlyAccess.
+Scroll down and browse through the pages until you find ReadOnlyAccess or click the **Policy name** column name to get the results sorted in reverse alphabetical order.

 1. Click **Next**.
 1. In the **Role name** text box, provide a unique name of the role and click **Create role**.
 1. On the **Roles** page, click the newly created role.